FAQS

 What's the benefit of purchasing property at a real estate auction?

-What kinds of property are available at auctions?
+What kinds of properties are available at auctions?

-Available property includes homes, condominiums, investment properties, land and commercial/industrial property.
+• Available properties includes homes, condominiums, investment properties, land and commercial/industrial property.

 Are auctions only used for distressed property?